Galen-liu/proxy-object-method/README.md

 # function-proxy
-rear or prefix proxy util for function
+rear or prefix proxy util for object method